zeel2312/CHEFFIE/README.md

 # CHEFFIE: Case-based Healthy Eating Framework for Food Inspiration and Evaluation

-MealPlanner is an intelligent system that assists users in planning meals tailored to their dietary goals and available ingredients.
-By combining **Case-Based Reasoning (CBR)** with **Retrieval Augmented Generation (RAG)**, MealPlanner suggests personalized daily meal plans, manages inventory from a virtual fridge, and proposes additional meals based on what's missing.
+CHEFFIE is an intelligent system that assists users in planning meals tailored to their dietary goals and available ingredients.
+By combining **Case-Based Reasoning (CBR)** with **Retrieval Augmented Generation (RAG)**, CHEFFIE suggests personalized daily meal plans, manages inventory from a virtual fridge, and proposes additional meals based on what's missing.

 ## Description

-MealPlanner uses a hybrid approach of knowledge-based AI.
+CHEFFIE uses a hybrid approach of knowledge-based AI.
 It first employs a **CBR system** that retrieves and adjusts past recipes based on user preferences and ingredient availability.
 If the fridge does not contain enough items to generate a complete plan, a **language model** steps in to suggest feasible alternatives using the remaining fridge data and missing ingredients.

-This makes MealPlanner ideal for users aiming to follow specific nutritional goals (e.g., calories, protein, fat, carbs) while reducing food waste by maximizing existing inventory usage.
+This makes CHEFFIE ideal for users aiming to follow specific nutritional goals (e.g., calories, protein, fat, carbs) while reducing food waste by maximizing existing inventory usage.

 ## Getting Started